-Usually the recruiter will send a step-by-step instruction on how to set up your interview recording.
+Usually, the recruiter will send step-by-step instructions on how to set up your interview recording.
 Ensure you follow these instructions carefully.
-Right off the bat, candidates who fail to set up the audio or the quality of the picture will not only be judged upon lack of effort to make the video successful but also they may not be able to even hear your answers to interview questions.
+Right off the bat, candidates who fail to set up the audio or the quality of the picture will not only be judged upon lack of effort to make the video successful, but also they may not be able even to hear your answers to interview questions.

 Best setup for a video interview

 Just ensure your phone is held steady in place and the whole of you is visible on the screen.
-The best way to do this is to use the screen facing camera so you can see the questions or the recruiter.
+The best way to do this is to use the screen facing camera to see the questions or the recruiter.

 First impressions count in a recorded video interview too.
 Start the recording off positively with a confident smile which communicates warmth and openness.

 Ensure you speak at a good volume, that your voice is clear, and your pace of talk is not too slow or too fast.
 A good way to determine how you sound is to practice a video recording beforehand.
 This is also a good way to test your equipment too.